stevenshoen/Stocks_LSTM/readme.md

 ds = Dataset(data, index=index, symbols=symbols, funcs=funcs, label_func=close_label)
 ```

 Apply the input and label functions.
 The results are normalized and the normalization parameters stored for later descaling.
+This process will also drop any trailing days for inputs or leading days for labels that return a nan value, e.g. percent change on the first day of the dataset.

 ```python
 inputs, labels, scaled_inputs, scaled_labels = ga.dataset.run()